vre/vikingplop/location-checklist.md

 - [ ] Fireplace, firepit or some place to do ceremonial burning of the A4 papers
 - [ ] Good or at least decent food
 - [ ] Possibility for dietary restrictions, e.g. vegetarian, nuts,..
+- [ ] All papers are sheperded and submitted before conference, no working papers in conference

 Could:

 - [ ] Sauna or similar

+Won't Need:

+- [ ] Classroom-conference room(s)
+- [ ] WiFi
+- [ ] Keynote speaker

 Questions: